undergrad-partner-school

 In 2025, the school had an enrollment of 2,101 students.

-That year, the institution had 25.25% of students coming from another state.
-There was a total of 1,198 undergrad students, including 18 international students.
-83 students were accepted as transfer students.
+That year, the institution had 25.25% of out-of-state students.
+The total number of undergraduate students enrolled at the institution was 1,198, 18 of which were foreign students.
+83 students enrolled as transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 511 male and 932 female full-time students in 2025.
+With a coeducational student body, the school had 511 male and 932 female full-time students in 2025.
 103 full-time graduate men and 131 full-time graduate women attended this school.

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 38, while the number of Black American students was 210.
-199 students at this school identified as Hispanic/Latino and 63 identified with more than one race.
-The school also had 1 student who declared as Native Hawaiian or other Pacific Islander, and 5 American Indian or Alaska Native students.
+In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 38, while the number of Afro-American students was 210.
+199 students at this school declared as Hispanic/Latino and 63 identified with more than one race.
+The school also had 1 student who declared as Native Hawaiian or other Pacific Islander, as well as 5 American Indian or Alaska Native students.
 There were also 68 students whose ethnicity is unknown.

 Cost